 When buying a used car, make sure you don’t fall for any sellers’ claims that the vehicle is taxed.
 Even if the buyer has just taxed the car, this will now be invalidated as soon as you transfer ownership

 As well as insuring your car, now you must also make sure you tax it before you drive it away.
 You can do this using the new keeper supplement on the V5C (logbook), which you should receive from the seller as part of the transaction.
 Once you have the 12-digit reference number you can tax the car immediately by phone or online — the service is available 24 hours a day, seven days a week.
 Alternatively, you may decide to pay a deposit in exchange for the new keeper supplement, then tax and insure your new vehicle before returning to collect the car at a later date.

 The DVLA’s car tax system is designed to make it as quick and easy as possible to tax your vehicle, whether you’ve just bought the car or are renewing your tax.

 To tax your car online, visit the gov.uk car tax page and follow the instructions.
 It should take just a few minutes and your car tax will be valid instantly.
 Alternatively, you can call the automated phone service on 0300 123 4321 or visit a Post Office branch to renew or buy car tax.

 To tax your car, you will need the 11-digit reference number from your V5C or your reminder letter if you’re the registered owner.
 If you’ve just bought the vehicle, you’ll need the 12-digit number on the new keeper supplement.

 You can choose to pay for your car tax upfront for 12 months or 6 months, or there’s a new option to pay monthly by direct debit for a full year’s tax.

 Once you’ve taxed your car, don’t forget to search for a better deal on your car insurance.
-Get started by comparing with uSwitch below.
+Get started by comparing below.